Fraud Blocker

 Quadruple Porthole

-#301, 303, 305 & 307 on Deck 3: two upper & lower berths, approximately 129-194 square feet, two portholes, small sofa, wardrobe.
+#301, 303, 305 & 307 on Deck 3: two upper & lower fixed berths, approximately 129-194 square feet, two portholes, small sofa, wardrobe.
 This cabin is suitable for families traveling with children, or guests who do not require a twin or more luxurious cabin.

 Hondius and Janssonius Triple Porthole stateroom with 3 berths, seating, desk and 2 small portholes.